 Chile is located in South America forming a long narrow strip between the Pacific Ocean to the west and the Andes Mountains to the east.
 Peru is at its northern tip, Bolivia is located to the northeast, and Argentina forms a predominant border with the country to the east.
 The Pacific islands Juan Fernandez, Salas y Gomez, Desventuradas, and the Easter Island also belong to Chile.
 Chile is considered to be one of South America’s most stable and prosperous nations; however, in the past few years, economic growth has faltered slightly, mainly due to the country’s dependence on copper production.
 Another factor is the increasingly uneven wealth distribution throughout the country, which Chile has yet to address.

-While Chile's economy has been historically strong, GDP decreased slightly in 2015 and 2016, due to falling growth rates.
+While Chile's economy has been historically strong, GDP decreased slightly between 2014 and 2016, and again in 2020, due to falling growth rates.
 Around the same time, other economic indicators showed a decline, even if only slightly.
-Chile produces far more than copper than any other nation, but production faltered a bit in 2011 and 2012.
-From 2014 through 2016, the inflation rate rose more than usual, but it is projected to return to normal for the foreseeable future.
+Chile produces far more than copper than any other nation, but production faltered a bit in 2016 and 2017.
+From 2014 through 2016, the inflation rate rose more than usual, and after returning to normal, it is it is projected to grow again the foreseeable future.

-Chile was ranked as one of the top 20 countries for having the biggest inequality in income based on the Gini index in 2015.
+Chile was ranked as the Latin American country with the 11th biggest inequality in income based on the Gini index in 2018.
 In order to remain a stable and prosperous nation, this problem needs to be addressed.
 Additionally, diversifying its economic base beyond copper could also help stabilize the economy further, even though Chile is the world's largest producer now.